garcia-nacho/TOP/README.md

 ## Installation
 To install TOP you need a computer with docker and conda installed.
-The Install.sh script will take care of the rest of dependencies.
+The <code>Install.sh</code> script will take care of the rest of dependencies.
-Note that the this script is under development at the moment and it will require for you to point to the kraken database.
-In the future the script will also install the database.

 ## Running TOP
 The command <code>TOP.sh FolderWithFastq</code> will run the pipeline using the fastq files present in the *./FolderWithFastq* folder.